Hinurewa te Hau (Hinu) – General Manager

-Karen Sidney – Production Manager
+Karen Sidney – Creative Manager

 BA double major in Maori and Anthropology

 Karen Sidney is an award-winning drama scriptwriter with broad experience in all aspects of film and television as a producer, writer, director and researcher with an emphasis on Maori film and television.
 Growing up around arts and artists, she strongly believes in the power of arts to transform.
-She has contributed her strong organisational and administrative background to being a representative on a number of committees and arts organisations and has attended many international film and television festivals and market places in that capacity.
+She has contributed her strong organisational and administrative background to being a representative on a number of committees and arts organisations and has attended many international film and television festivals and marketplaces in that capacity.
 Karen’s passion is scriptwriting and for the past four years she has been working part-time at Channel North as the Station Manager.

-Abbey Cameron – Regional Marketing and Communications
+Abbey Cameron – Events and Marketing Coordinator (Regional)

 Abbey has been with Creative Northland since October 2015.
 After travelling the world for several years Abbey returned home to New Zealand and completed her BA in Sociology from Victoria University in Wellington, she then moved back to Northland where she worked at the Northern Advocate as a Sports Journalist.
-For the past 13 years she has combined motherhood with working in marketing and events, organising large scale community events such as Christmas in the Park for the Whangarei District Council and in the Dairy industry working on farming events in the region and managing the Northland Dairy Development Trust Annual Conference.
+For the past 13 years, she has combined motherhood with working in marketing and events, organising large-scale community events such as Christmas in the Park for the Whangarei District Council and in the Dairy industry working on farming events in the region and managing the Northland Dairy Development Trust Annual Conference.
 Abbey also works with her husband in their business doing photography, marketing and event management.